kdeldycke/vat-rates/README.md

 Online Services VAT Rate Database
 =================================

-Some countries requires businesses to apply, for any onnline/electronic/digital/cloud consumer sales (B2C), a [value-added tax (VAT)](https://en.wikipedia.org/wiki/Value-added_tax) on all purchased online services (cloud, SaaS, ...) made by their citizen.
-Which impose all foreign companies to track the residency of all their customers, to apply the right tax.
+Some countries requires businesses to apply, for any sales of online/electronic/digital/cloud services to consumers (B2C), a [value-added tax (VAT)](https://en.wikipedia.org/wiki/Value-added_tax) on all purchases made by their citizen.
+This impose all foreign companies to track the residency of all their customers, to apply the right tax.

 This trend started January 1st 2015 with all European country, and is about to be